AniketSarkar123/StudentMarketPlace/README.md

 Configuration:
 Set up your Firebase project and service account credentials in config/firebase.js.

-🗺 Map & Location Integration
+🗺 #Map & Location Integration
-The platform integrates a Map API (such as Google Maps API) to generate location links.
+The platform integrates a Map API (#OpenStreet API) to generate location links.

 These links are shared with buyers to facilitate scheduling deliveries or meet-ups.

-🤝 Contributing
+🤝 #Contributing
 Contributions are welcome!
 To contribute:

 Fork the repository.